The Art and Science of Pruning: a Short Introduction

 Although many plants are pruned during dormancy (winter-early spring), several important exceptions exist.
 Shrubs which bloom in early spring (rhododendron, azalea, forsythia and others) have developed flower buds the previous season and should be pruned shortly after bloom.
 Maples will "bleed" excessively if cut in early spring and are best pruned in fall.
 Evergreens are pruned shortly after the full development of the new season's growth.

 Pruning maintains plant health by removing dead, diseased and damaged wood.
 Diseased wood should be removed from the site immediately; in severe cases such as firelight in pears, the cutting tool must be dipped in a weak bleach solution after each cut.
-The importance of proper cutting technique cannot be overemphasized.
-Well built tools, with razor sharp edges, must be used; a ragged cut will not heal, leaving the plant susceptible to rots and disease.
+The importance of proper cutting techniques cannot be overemphasized.
+Well built tools, with razor-sharp edges, must be used; a ragged cut will not heal, leaving the plant susceptible to rots and disease.
 For the same reason, cuts must be made at precisely correct locations.
 Do not use tree paint or any other sealer on pruning cuts.